SerTheGreat/HangarGrid/README.md

 If you are in the part's editing mode (rotation or offset) it is sufficient to just press a key for alignment.
 Otherwise you'll need to move a mouse pointer over the desired part and then press.

+You can change the keys by editing HangarGrid.cfg in the mod's folder.
+Valid values are listed inside the file.

 **Know issues**

 Autoalignment of a part desynchronizes it's rotation and position to the current rotation gizmo.
 So if you press an alignment key while in rotation mode, it is recommended to re-enable the mode by pressing "1" - "3", for example.
 Otherwise once you touch the gizmo again the part jumps to the gizmo's present position and rotation.